erikgrinaker/toydb/docs/architecture/sql-optimizer.md

 https://github.com/erikgrinaker/toydb/blob/213e5c02b09f1a3cac6a8bbd0a81773462f367f5/src/sql/planner/optimizer.rs#L58-L84

-As the code comment mentions though, this doesn't fold as far as possible.
-It doesn't attempt to rearrange expressions, which would require knowledge of precedence rules.
+As the code comment mentions though, this doesn't fold optimally: it doesn't attempt to rearrange expressions, which would require knowledge of precedence rules.
 For example, `(1 + foo) - 2` could be folded into `foo - 1` by first rearranging it as `foo + (1 - 2)`, but we don't do this currently.

 ## Filter Pushdown

-The `FilterPushdown` optimizer attempts to push filter predicates as far down into the plan as possible, to reduce the amount of work we do.
+The `FilterPushdown` optimizer attempts to push filter predicates as far down into the plan as possible, to reduce the number of rows each node has to process.

 https://github.com/erikgrinaker/toydb/blob/213e5c02b09f1a3cac6a8bbd0a81773462f367f5/src/sql/planner/optimizer.rs#L90-L95